 This is the area that causes most home constructors some concern.

-All the builder needs to do is provide a smooth flat surface large enough to place the 920 x 440 mm Acorn panel with about 100 mm clearance all around.
+All the builder needs to do is provide a smooth flat surface large enough to place the 930 x 450 mm Acorn panel with about 100 mm clearance all around.
 The tensioning gauge and all materials required to successfully and easily apply the diaphragms are provided in the Acorn kit.
 Tensioning and applying the diaphragm to one panel takes about 30 minutes.
+If this scares you we are now able to offer a diaphragm installation service.

 Conductive Coating